(PSYCHIATRIC TIMES) - Psychiatric Times - Category 1 Credit

 Who will benefit from reading this article?

-Psychiatrists, child and adolescent psychiatrists, psychologists, primary care physicians, nurse practitioners, and other health care professionals.
+Psychiatrists, psychologists, primary care physicians, nurse practitioners, and other health care professionals.
 To determine whether this article meets the continuing education requirements of your specialty, please contact your state licensing and certification boards.

 For full article, please visit: